 Guardianship and Alternatives: Making the Right Decision for Your Adult Child with a Disability

 When a child with a disability turns 18, something changes that many parents do not see coming.
 Legally, that child is now an adult.
 The decision-making authority parents have exercised for 18 years vanishes overnight.
-Medical providers cannot share information with you.
-Banks will not let you access accounts.
-Schools stop returning your calls about accommodations.

 What Full Guardianship Actually Means

-Full guardianship under Florida Chapter 744 is a court proceeding in which a judge determines that an individual lacks the capacity to exercise certain rights and appoints a guardian to exercise those rights on their behalf.
-The court can assign a guardian of the person (who makes decisions about healthcare, residence, education, and daily living), a guardian of the property (who manages finances and assets), or both.
+Full guardianship is a court proceeding under Florida Chapter 744.
+A judge determines that an individual lacks the capacity to exercise certain rights, then appoints a guardian to exercise those rights on their behalf.

 Limited Guardianship